Savior Complex

 I mull these thoughts around for a while, considering solutions to their problems and how I must address the situations.
 Sounds self-centered, doesn’t it?
 I mean, after all, who do I think I am?
 I certainly don’t have all the answers.
 And as I’ve learned from experience, I am by no means their savior.

-Their Savior.
 Ah, that’s where this all needs to be headed.
 Push my ego, my “wisdom,”–my way– to the side and give it to the Savior, the One who can truly guide them through their situations.

 See, my problem is that I want to see immediate results for my family members.
 I want them to have what they need when they need it.
 As I’ve learned in my own life, that doesn’t always happen.
 So, I just have to leave it with Father God.
 He always knows best and always does best, even when the results are slower in coming than I’d desire.

 The family depends on Dave and me for many things.
 We provide for some of them a stability that they don’t always experience in extended family circumstances.
 In some instances, we are the only real family some of them have, due to losses and estrangements.
 So, we help with daily routine events, we babysit, we provide shelter, we provide funds when absolutely needed.
 We’ve always been available to all our family; I believe they assume we always will be.
-Often Dave and I look at each other and ask the question, “What will they do if something happens to us?”
+Often, Dave and I look at each other and ask the question, “What will they do if something happens to us?”

 God gave me a clear thought this morning, and I want Him to get the glory for the message.